 - Camper Pick-up window: 4:10- 4:30

 - Additional alternate times that can be used for either drop-off or pick-up: 10:15, 1:30, or 3:30.
 This can be on a regular basis or just one or a few times.
 It is not possible to drop off or pick up at any time, due to our schedule.
-Contact our office if you need more details or to inquire about an exception.
+Contact our office to inquire about an exception.

 Youth Leaders: 8:25-4:35

-- they stay through entire day, helping until all campers go home.
+- Drop-off on time each day, and stay through entire day, helping until all campers go home.
 At times, they will be ready to go at 4:30pm.

-- they have a half hour break mid-day, where they take time away from campers.
+- They have a half hour break mid-day.

 We have been hosting camps at this wonderful school since 2004, and its location in Downtown Berkeley makes it accessible from many local cities.
 There are many outdoor spaces for play and projects.
 Adding to our usual curriculum, we may take neighborhood walks and visit parks some mornings.